Breathing Easy: Do Sea Snakes Breathe Air?

 But what about when sea snakes need to drink freshwater?

-Well, believe it or not, many sea snakes actually die from thirst as they sometimes don’t get the fresh water they need to survive.
+Well, believe it or not, many sea snakes actually die from thirst as they sometimes don’t get the freshwater they need to survive.

-Spending all day in saltwater isn’t ideal if you need to drink fresh water to survive.
-This is why some sea snakes will make the venture onto land to drink, but many will wait for the rain to fall and drink the fresh water that sits on top of the sea instead.
+This is why some sea snakes will make the venture onto land to drink, but many will wait for the rain to fall and drink the freshwater that sits on top of the sea instead.

 How Long Can Sea Snakes Hold Their Breath?